Task-4-2/Technical-Skills-as-bridge-to-reproducible-research/resources/Learning Unit/template_content.md

 This unit introduces the Reproducibility Crisis, what it is and actions that can be taken to implement reproducible workflows to counter this crisis.

 ### What is the Reproducibility Crisis?
-Nature did a rather extensive survey a few years ago on reproducibility.
+[Nature](https://www.nature.com/articles/533452a) did a rather extensive survey a few years ago on reproducibility.
 It showed that 90 % of the survey participants – the researchers - thinks that a reproducibility crisis is a fact - either slightly or significantly (1,576 scientist in sample).

-- More than 70 % of researchers have failed to reproduce another scientist’s experiments.
+* More than 70 % of researchers have failed to reproduce another scientist’s experiments.
 More than half have failed to reproduce their own experiments.
 Publishing replicated positive studies did not feel very motivating (24 %) and journals are reluctant towards publishing negative replication results (13 %)
-- More than 60 % experienced failure in reproducibility due to pressure to publish and selective reporting.
+* More than 60 % experienced failure in reproducibility due to pressure to publish and selective reporting.
 Adding to the difficulties to comply to reproducibility practices were also competition for grants and growing amount of bureaucracy demands
-- Almost 90 % felt that a more robust experimental design and improved statistics and mentorship could help to solve the reproducibility crisis.
+* Almost 90 % felt that a more robust experimental design and improved statistics and mentorship could help to solve the reproducibility crisis.
 Also enhanced practices and journal checklists were ranked high
-- 80 % thinks that research funders and publishers should do much more to address this issue One analysis estimates that 85% of biomedical research efforts are wasted
+* 80 % think that research funders and publishers should do much more to address this issue Another analysis by [Macleod](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(13)62329-6/abstract) estimates that 85% of biomedical research efforts are wasted

 In summary, lack of reproducibility has a negative impact on public trust in the conclusions of science.
 Trust and confidence are important for science, but have different meanings for scientists, citizens and policy-makers.
 The aim is to make science reproducible.
 Reproducible science is where all information relevant to the  work, including, but not limited to, text, data and code, is made available, such that an independent researcher can reproduce the results.

 The overarching categories of factors that impact reproducibility in research are:

-**Technical Factors:** Issues related to tools, processes, and materials that can introduce variability or error.
+* **Technical Factors:** Issues related to tools, processes, and materials that can introduce variability or error.
-**Human Factors:** Behavioral and procedural issues, such as errors or poor practices in data recording or sharing.
+* **Human Factors:** Behavioral and procedural issues, such as errors or poor practices in data recording or sharing.
-**Study Design & Statistics:** Problems with the planning and execution of research studies, including misuse of statistical methods.
+* **Study Design & Statistics:** Problems with the planning and execution of research studies, including misuse of statistical methods.
-**Rewards & Incentives:** Structural pressures in academia that encourage practices undermining reproducibility, such as prioritizing novelty over rigor.
+* **Rewards & Incentives:** Structural pressures in academia that encourage practices undermining reproducibility, such as prioritizing novelty over rigor.

 Reproducibility is one of the principle at the core of open science - Both focus on transparency and this principle is particularly important to reinforce the rigor of scientific results